Who Are You Now? (The Walking Dead): Production

 From this episode, Daryl Dixon (Norman Reedus) becomes the main protagonist of the series.
 This is the first episode broadcast following the departure of Andrew Lincoln as Rick Grimes, which included a six-year time jump from the events of his apparent death.
 Among changes include Khary Payton (King Ezekiel) being promoted to the main cast as his name appears in the opening credits.
+The episode is last for Regina (Traci Dinwiddie).
 This episode introduces Matt Lintz as the older Henry; Matt is the older brother of Macsen Lintz who had played Henry in previous seasons, and brother to Madison Lintz, who had played Carol's daughter Sophia on the first two seasons of the show.

 This is the first episode to feature a significant appearance by the Whisperers, which in the comics are a group of human survivors that wear the skin of walkers to mask themselves, and speak only in whispers to avoid drawing the walkers' attention.
 Within the comics, Rick's son, Carl Grimes, was an essential element to that arc, but within the show, Carl (Chandler Riggs) had been killed off in the middle of the eighth season.
 According to showrunner Angela Kang, to adapt the comic's story, they plan on taking some of the role that Carl had and giving them to Judith, now aged similarly to Carl, which allows them to follow the main threads of the comic's Whisperer arc but with a new take using Judith's personality.